jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 - Modules are used to group methods for mixin, or to create a namespace for other classes and methods.
 In contrast, classes define the behaviours and attributes of instantiated objects.
 Modules cannot be used to instantiate an object, whereas classes are intended to be used to instantiate other objects.
 - Classes can also be used to create a hierarchy, but modules are either included or not included within classes.

+#### Additions
+- Classes can only inherit from 1 class.
+However, modules can be included into an unlimited number of classes, and an unlimited number of modules can be included into each class.

 ---